Apple MacBook Air 15-inch (M5) vs Samsung Galaxy Book5 Pro

 Pros

-- Lightweight aluminum design at 3.3 lbs with premium build quality
+- Lightweight aluminum design with excellent build quality

 Cons